Robert B. Donin, Chair of the Board

-Resident of Hanover, New Hampshire; Former General Counsel, Dartmouth College; Former Deputy General Counsel and University Attorney, Harvard University; former partner, Verner, Liipfert, Bernhard & McPherson, Washington, D.C.; former director, National Association of College and University Attorneys.
+Hanover, N.H.; Former General Counsel, Dartmouth College; Former Deputy General Counsel and University Attorney, Harvard University; former partner, Verner, Liipfert, Bernhard & McPherson, Washington, D.C.; former director, National Association of College and University Attorneys.

 Ellis L. Rolett, Secretary of the Board

-Resident of Kendal at Hanover; former Professor of Medicine, Geisel School of Medicine and Chief of Cardiology, Dartmouth-Hitchcock Medical Center; former Professor of Medicine at University of North Carolina-Chapel Hill and University of California Los Angeles; former Board Member of Sarnoff Cardiovascular Research Foundation, American Heart Association New Hampshire Affiliate (President); former Member University of North Carolina Faculty Council, Veterans Administration Merit Review Board for Cardiovascular Studies (Chair), National Library of Medicine Technical Review Committee (Chair), Dartmouth College Council on Libraries (Chair), Dartmouth Committee for the Protection of Human Subjects, Dartmouth Dickey Center Global Health Steering Committee; former Director Vermont-Karelia Medical Project, St. Petersburg University Global Fund, North Carolina/South Carolina Sierra Club; former Member Hanover Conservation Commission, Balch Hill Stewardship Committee; served on Kendal at Hanover Task Group on Serving the Broader Community, Residents Council, Residents Council Nominating Committee; presently on Kendal at Hanover Strategic Planning Committee, Master Plan Steering Committee, Health Services Committee, Residents Website Committee; Trustee (Treasurer, then Secretary) of Opera North; Member ILEAD Nominating Committee.
+Resident, Kendal at Hanover; former Professor of Medicine, Geisel School of Medicine and Chief of Cardiology, Dartmouth-Hitchcock Medical Center; former Professor of Medicine at University of North Carolina-Chapel Hill and University of California, Los Angeles; former Board Member of Sarnoff Cardiovascular Research Foundation, American Heart Association New Hampshire Affiliate (President), Opera North (Treasurer, Secretary); former Member University of North Carolina Faculty Council, Veterans Administration Merit Review Board for Cardiovascular Studies (Chair), National Library of Medicine Technical Review Committee (Chair), Dartmouth College Council on Libraries (Chair), Dartmouth Task Force on the Library of the 21st Century, Dartmouth Committee for the Protection of Human Subjects, Dartmouth Dickey Center Global Health Steering Committee; former Director Vermont-Karelia Medical Project, St. Petersburg University Global Fund, North Carolina/South Carolina Sierra Club; former member Hanover Conservation Commission, Balch Hill Stewardship Committee; served on Kendal at Hanover Task Group on Serving the Broader Community, Residents Council, Residents Council Nominating Committee, Strategic Planning Committee, Master Plan Steering Committee; presently on Kendal at Hanover Subcommittee on Investments, Project Development Committee, Health Services Committee, Residents Website Committee (Webmaster).

-Member of the American Friends Service Committee (AFSC) Board and Corporation for many years, until last year.
+Resident, Kendal at Hanover; Member of the AFSC Board and Corporation for many years, until last year.
 Member of the Swarthmore College Board and Executive committee, Chair of Academic Services Committee and Student Services committee for 24 years, until 2014.
 Former clinical psychologist in private practice.
 Former Headmistress, Oregon Episcopal School, Wilmington Friends School; Upper School Principal, Germantown Friends School.
 Former board member ; The Catlin Gabel School.
-Former clerk AFSC Board, Friends Council on Education Board, and Friends Education Fund board.
+Former clerk AFSC Board, Friends Council on Education Board, and Friends Eduction Fund board.
 Former English teacher and coach, The George School, Germantown Friends School Board committee member and chairman, National Association of Independent Schools.
-Member and assistant clerk, immediate past clerk, Hanover Friends Meeting.
+Member and assistant clerk, immediate past clerk, Hanover Friends Meeting. member of the Development and Personnel Committees of New England Yearly Meeting of the Society of Friends.

 Frances C. Brokaw

-Assistant Professor of Medicine, Geisel School of Medicine at Dartmouth; Attending Physician in General Internal Medicine and Palliative Medicine, Dartmouth-Hitchcock Medical Center; Member, Society of General Internal Medicine, American Academy of Hospice and Palliative Medicine, American College of Physicians, and American Medical Association; former president, Society of General Internal Medicine New England Region; former 20-year volunteer physician, Good Neighbor Health Clinic; Member, Trustee, and former clerk, Hanover Friends Meeting.
+Hanover, N.H.; Chair of Board Health Services Committee; retired physician specializing in general internal medicine and palliative care; former Assistant Professor of Medicine, Geisel School of Medicine at Dartmouth; former Attending Physician in General Internal Medicine and Palliative Medicine, Dartmouth-Hitchcock Medical Center; Member, Society of General Internal Medicine (former President, Society of General Internal Medicine New England Region), American Academy of Hospice and Palliative Medicine, American College of Physicians, and American Medical Association; former 20-year Volunteer Physician, Good Neighbor Health Clinic; active member and former clerk, Hanover Friends Meeting, New England Yearly Meeting of the Religious Society of Friends.

 John L. Harrison, Jr.

-Resident of Kendal at Hanover.
-Retired lawyer from Philadelphia.
-Graduated from Yale, followed by three years active duty U.S. Navy and Penn Law School.
+Resident, Kendal at Hanover; Retired lawyer from Philadelphia.
+Graduated from Yale, followed by 3 years active duty US Navy and Penn Law School.
 Came to Upper Valley 2001.
-Former member of Kendal at Hanover Residents Council; former President of Dartmouth–Hitchcock Medical Center Volunteer Auxiliary and former trustee (ex officio) of DHMC; former member of the boards of Planned Parenthood Southeastern Pennsylvania, Marriage Council of Philadelphia, Schuylkill Center for Environmental Education and Friends of the Wissahickon.
+Former member of Kendal at Hanover Residents Council; former President of DHMC Volunteer Auxiliary and former trustee (ex officio) of DHMC; former member of the Boards of Planned Parenthood Southeastern Pennsylvania, Marriage Council of Philadelphia, Schuylkill Center for Environmental Education and Friends of the Wissahickon.
 Active member of Action Aids Philadelphia.
-Former member of the National Executive Council of the Episcopal Church; former member of the Board of Episcopal Divinity School (Cambridge, MA) and former Chancellor of the Episcopal Diocese of Pennsylvania.
+Former member of the National Executive Council of the Episcopal Church; former member of the Board of Episcopal Divinity School (Cambridge, Mass.) and former Chancellor of the Episcopal Diocese of Pennsylvania.

 John A. Hochreiter

-Owner and President, Computac Inc.; Managing Member, HSD, LLC; Member Dartmouth Hitchcock Assembly of Overseers; volunteer, CHAD Fund Raising Events; former Member of Various Boards and Committees for the Town of Hanover and Dresden School District; Corporator, Mascoma Mutual Finance Services; Past Director, Mascoma Mutual Finance Services; Lieutenant/EMT, Hanover Fire Department, Etna Call Division; Member, Hanover Rotary; Member, Hanover Improvement Society; Corporation Member, Montshire Museum of Science; Member, Dartmouth College/Hanover Liaison Committee.
+Etna, N.H.; Owner and President, Computac Inc.; Managing Member, HSD, LLC; Member Dartmouth Hitchcock Assembly of Overseers; volunteer, CHAD Fund Raising Events; former Member of various boards and committees for the Town of Hanover and Dresden School District; Corporator, Mascoma Mutual Finance Services; Past Director, Mascoma Mutual Finance Services; Lieutenant/EMT, Hanover Fire Department, Etna Call Division; Member, Hanover Rotary; Member, Hanover Improvement Society; Corporation Member, Montshire Museum of Science.

 Lawrence A. Kelly

-Resident of West Lebanon, New Hampshire; Private Practice of Law; Of Counsel, Orr & Reno Professional Association; former Associate Director of Real Estate and Assistant Counsel for Real Estate, Dartmouth College; former Director and Shareholder of Daschbach, Kelly, Cooper & Hotchkiss P.A.; Member, Board of Directors and Secretary of the Grafton County Senior Citizens Council; former Member of the Boards of Directors/Trustees of Vital Communities, Inc., the Upper Valley Housing Coalition, the Hitchcock Alliance, the First NH Bank of Lebanon, the National Bank of Lebanon, , Opera North, Revels North, the Thetford Chamber Singers, and other organizations; former Member, the Hanover Affordable Housing Commission; Member, Hanover Rotary Club.
+West Lebanon, N.H.; retired attorney; formerly Of Counsel, Orr & Reno Professional Association; former Associate Director of Real Estate and Assistant Counsel for Real Estate, Dartmouth College; former Director and Shareholder of Daschbach, Kelly, Cooper & Hotchkiss P.A.; Member, Board of Directors and Vice President of the Grafton County Senior Citizens Council; former Member of the Boards of Directors/Trustees of Vital Communities, Inc., the Upper Valley Housing Coalition, the Hitchcock Alliance, the First NH Bank of Lebanon, the National Bank of Lebanon, Opera North, Revels North, the Thetford Chamber Singers, and other organizations; former Member, Hanover Affordable Housing Commission and Hanover Rotary Club.

 John W. Kirk

-MD; Staff Internist, New London Hospital; Medical Director, Lake Sunapee Visiting Nurses Association Hospice; Medical Director, William Clough Extended Care Center; Co-Founder, Dartmouth/Northern New England Cooperative Information Project; Governing Board Member and Member Practice and Research Contributor, The COOP Project; Associate Professor, Community and Family Medicine, and Adjunct Associate Professor, Department of Medicine, Dartmouth Medical School.
+Grantham, N.H.; MD; Staff Internist, New London Hospital; former Medical Director, Lake Sunapee Visiting Nurses Association Hospice; Medical Director, William Clough Extended Care Center; Co-Founder, Dartmouth/Northern New England Cooperative Information Project; Governing Board Member and Member Practice and Research Contributor, The COOP Project; Associate Professor, Community and Family Medicine, and Adjunct Associate Professor, Department of Medicine, Dartmouth Medical School.
+Communities, Inc., the Upper Valley Housing Coalition, the Hitchcock Alliance, the First NH Bank of Lebanon, the National Bank of Lebanon, , Opera North, Revels North, the Thetford Chamber Singers, and other organizations; former Member, the Hanover Affordable Housing Commission; Member, Hanover Rotary Club.

-Resident of Hanover, New Hampshire; George J. Records Professor of Economics, former Chair, Department of Economics, former Associate Dean of Faculty for the Social Sciences, Dartmouth College; member, American Economic Association; former Chair, Board of Elders, former Chair, Facility Planning and Building Committee, current Treasurer, Church of Christ at Dartmouth College; member, Town of Hanover Finance Committee.
+Hanover, N.H.; George J. Records Professor of Economics, former Chair, Department of Economics; former Associate Dean of Faculty for the Social Sciences, Dartmouth College; member, American Economic Association; former Chair, Board of Elders, former Chair, Facility Planning and Building Committee, current Treasurer, Church of Christ at Dartmouth College; member, Town of Hanover Finance Committee.